Thermoplastic road marking paint: Matched machines

 A road marking machine is a machine specially used to mark different traffic lines on road surface, and some can remark on old lines directly.
 It can screed, extrude, or spray processed road paint onto the road surface to form durable coating lines.
 A hot melt kettle is used for continuously heating, melting, and stirring thermoplastic marking paints, preparing molten paints for the thermoplastic machine, especially for long-distance road-line-marking work.
 The molten paint quality can affect the line quality greatly.

+Improving retroreflectivity via cleaning and treatment

+Marking materials often suffer a decline in retroreflectivity over time due to abrasion, contamination and embedment of wear products.
+Independent field studies show that elements such as well-graded glass beads and higher-solid-content paint can raise retroreflectivity by about 10 % and extend service life significantly.

+In some cases, mechanical or water-based cleaning of existing markings—such as low-pressure or high-pressure water-blasting—has been reported to improve visibility and refreshing of aged markings.

+Microplastic pollution

+Thermoplastic paints, when used as road markings, are a source of microplastic pollution.
+Abrasive wear of road marking paint resins has been claimed to be responsible for 7% of all microplastic pollution, with estimates ranging from 0.7% to 19%.